log in to manage your profile and account

 It is the latest delay for the hotel, which officials last August said would open by the end of 2017.

-Construction on the 88-room hotel, a $6 million project, got underway last year.
+Construction on the 88-room hotel at 194 S. Progress Drive, a $6 million project, got underway last year.

 “The project has faced challenges from labor shortages and issues with some subcontractors,” according to Xenia City Planner Brian Forschner.